ECS153/final-project-group-4/OneTimePadGeneration/ReadMe.md

 3. InputMessage.txt: this is the message you input

 4. outputQRcode.html: when you open this html, it will appear a QR code, if you scan it, you will have the output after encryption or decryption, and you are able to let others to scan and copy it.
+This one can use for the one time pad table that is contain special character, but not the qrcode.png file

 5. outputMessage.txt: this is the message after encrpytion / decryption